Baltazar (footballer, born 1926)

 Oswaldo da Silva (14 January 1926 – 25 March 1997), commonly known as Baltazar, was a Brazilian footballer.
-Nicknamed Cabecinha de Ouro (Golden Head) by fans, he played as a striker.
+Nicknamed Cabecinha de Ouro (Golden Head) by fans for his heading ability, he played as a forward.

 Club career

 Baltazar played for União Monte Alegre, Jabaquara, Corinthians, Juventus and União Paulista.

 International career

-He also represented Brazilian team who participated in the 1950 World Cup and 1954 World Cup, he played 4 matches, scoring 3 goals 2 against Mexico and one against Switzerland..
-He is the only player to score in two different opening world cup matches being one goal in 1950 and the other in 1954.
+Baltazar also represented the Brazil national team, including at the 1950 World Cup and 1954 World Cup.
+He played four matches, scoring three goals, two against Mexico and one against Switzerland.
+He is the only player to score in two different opening world cup matches, netting one goal in 1950 and the other in 1954.

 He died in São Paulo aged 71.